helen-tran/Eechee/README.md

 Eeechee is a MERN website still in development.
 In mandarin, eechee means together, which is the name of this website.
 It is a web based, work managing platform that help make the workflow more efficient.

+The website was designed by me and you can view the figma link [here](https://www.figma.com/file/YwhqtqvFeX9FdeYvBaHaLE/Eechee?node-id=3%3A4)

 To get started, in the terminal.
 Enter cd backend, and then hit yarn start.
 Then cd frontend, and hit yarn start as well.

 # Project